 Your Rocky Mountain journey continues up in Glacier National Park in Montana.
 Going to the Sun Road is one of the most scenic drives in the United States with waterfalls galore.

 Everything’s bigger in Texas, including the national parks.
 Explore 800,000 acres of remote wilderness Big Bend National Park which boasts three diverse ecosystems: the Rio Grande, the Chihuahuan Desert, and the Chisos Mountains.
 Guadalupe Mountains National Park offers numerous hiking trails in an extensive wilderness area.

-The crown jewel of the northeast, Acadia National Park, situated on the eastern seaboard of Maine, was the first National Park established east of the Mississippi river.
-Explore tide pools, kayak, or hike through this beautiful park.
+The crown jewel of the northeast, Acadia National Park, is situated on the eastern seaboard of Maine.
+It was the first national park established east of the Mississippi River.
+Explore tide pools, kayak, bike, or hike through this beautiful park.